 Rocky Pool is a beautiful, deep, fresh water pool situated 45km east of Wintersun Caravan Park on the Gascoyne Junction Road.
 It is a tranquil place to have a BBQ picnic and admire wildflowers and birdlife.

 One Mile Jetty Built in 1897 for exporting wool and livestock from the region.
-It is now a great place to fish, take a stroll or ride the “Coffee Pot” train out to the end.
-Also located out near the One Mile Jetty are the Railway & Shearers Hall of Fame and Lighthouse Keepers Cottage.
+It is currently closed for repairs however it is still a great place to visit with Sunset’s Cafe and the Railway & Shearers Hall of Fame and Lighthouse Keepers Cottage.
 These displays showcase the history of shearing in the Gascoyne Region and beautifully restored relics from the days when our pioneers looked after the lighthouse.
 The Museums are open from 10am-1pm.

 The Gascoyne River is unusual in that the water sits unseen below the riverbed in underground reserves for the majority of the year.
 Periodically the river flows visibly after heavy rainfall is experienced in the inland catchment areas.
 This provides an impressive sight for visitors & locals alike who are lucky enough to be in town to watch the water come down.